 What You Need to Make Julia Child's Salade Niçoise

 Julia Child calls for the usual ingredients for what she subtitles a "Mediterranean Combination Salad" in her cookbook Mastering the Art of French Cooking.
 Though it's not listed in her recipe, you probably need a patio, and ocean view, and a glass of rosé, too.
 Grab these ingredients, all of which you either have in your pantry already, or are pretty easy to find:

 - Boston lettuce - which we substitute for Little Gems

 - green beans - which we modify in favor of fresh sugar snaps

 - small potatoes - which we replace with fresh radishes

 Ingredients Substitutions for Salade Niçoise

-We're using Julia Child's recipe as a guide, then making the following modifications inspired by what's fresh at California farmers' markets.
+While we are following Julia Child's recipe as a guide, we are making the following modifications inspired by what's fresh at California farmers' markets.
 Mostly, we're just trying not to turn on the stove so we're replacing some of the work of cooked ingredients like the green beans and potatoes with fast, fresh ones.